ML Feasibility Consulting and Data Science support before you scale

 How is this different from a software agency adding AI services?

 The point is not generic AI implementation.
-The point is senior ML and data science judgment applied to a real decision through structured validation, concrete outputs, and product-aware tradeoffs.
+The point is ML feasibility consulting and data science consulting applied to a real decision through structured validation, concrete outputs, and product-aware tradeoffs.

 Do you only work on custom models?

 No. Some engagements focus on feasibility, some on applied data science, and some on LLM productization.
-The right answer is often better signal design, evaluation logic, or workflow design rather than just another model.
+In practice that often looks more like LLM feasibility consulting, signal design, evaluation logic, or workflow design than just building another custom model.

 What if our data is messy or our instrumentation is weak?